icheft/2020climas/_posts/2020-07-11-if-youd-like-to-contribute.md

 #### Any questions?
-If you still have any questions or ideas, please let me know as well.
-Simply [create a new issue on the issue page](https://github.com/icheft/2020climas/issues/new) or just dm me if you know me in real life 😉.
+If you still have any questions or ideas, please let us know as well.
+Simply [create a new issue on the issue page](https://github.com/icheft/2020climas/issues/new) or just dm Brian Chen if you know him in real life 😉.